MicroFocus/sv-trainings/README.md

 - Request Matching
 - Basic troubleshooting using the Message Log and the Simulation Report

-## Video 05 - Customizing Request Matching Conditions
+## Video 05 - Customizing Request Matching conditions
 - Watch it [here](https://youtu.be/GkQgEGY-R8g).
 - Is and Ignore Condition Functions
 - Custom Condition Functions

-## Video 06 - Dynamic Response Value Generation Basic
+## Video 06 - Dynamic response value generation basics
 - Watch it [here](https://youtu.be/oHczOdHwzZs).
 - Splitting business logic into rules
 - Copying values from request to response
 - Using Sequence Generators and value generators in general

-## Video 07 - Arrays, Rule Priority, Advanced Value Generation
+## Video 07 - Arrays, Rule priority, advanced value generation
 - Watch it [here](https://youtu.be/rNn4scFZt8Y).
 - How rules play together based on their priority
 - Special functions for dynamic array generation (Array Template, Replace Array)